sanguaire/portrait-box/README.md

 # portrait-box
-A actor/token portrait box, which is shown token hover
+A actor/token portrait box, which is shown on token hover.